Would you like to participate in a research study about gratitude? Learn More

 It is important to remember that Will is not out of the woods yet and has a tough fight ahead of him.
 His opponent is cancer, which is extremely unpredictable.
 He will need the support of his family, youth leaders, teachers, coaches, classmates, and friends.
 Most importantly, he will need prayers.
 We are hopeful that through the power of prayer and God's grace and providence, Will will make a full recovery.

 As for specific prayer requests…

-- Pray our God would be glorified through Will's battle (Philippians 4:20) - Pray that Will's faith would be strengthened through God's grace (Psalm 40:1-3) - Pray for daily patience, courage, physical strength, and a joyous spirit for Will - Pray that the chemo has maximum effectiveness (90% plus necrosis) in killing the cancer cells so that Will is able to make a full recovery. - Pray that the chemo is effective in preventing the tumor from growing and the cancer from spreading to Will's lungs or other bones and/or soft tissue - Pray that the chemo has minimal side effects... that the Lord would protect the healthy cells in Will's body from the chemotherapy - Pray for Will's physicians - that God will give them the clarity, wisdom, and discernment needed to treat and beat this horrible disease - Pray that the Lord would restore Will to full health in His own way - Pray that our family will continue to find strength and comfort in God's sovereignty, grace, and His promises
+- Pray our God would be glorified through Will's battle (Philippians 4:20) - Pray that Will's faith would be strengthened through God's grace (Psalm 40:1-3) - Pray for daily patience, courage, physical strength, and a joyous spirit for Will - Pray that the chemo has maximum effectiveness (90% plus necrosis) in killing the cancer cells - Pray that the chemo is effective in preventing the tumor from growing and the cancer from spreading to Will's lungs or other areas - Pray that the Lord would protect Will's body from the side effects associated with chemotherapy - Pray that God will give Will's physicians the clarity, wisdom, skill and discernment needed to treat Will - Pray that the Lord would restore Will to full health in His way - Pray that our family will continue to find strength and comfort in God's sovereignty, grace, and promises

 Our God is an awesome God.
 We are just so thankful for those who have been praying for Will and that God has protected Will thus far from this devastating disease.